 “Well, count us in.”

 They just stare as we ride off.
-We know we still aren’t fully part of the gang.
+We know we still are not fully part of the gang.
 But, we do fit in.
 Scott rides his crazy zig-zag all over the road.
 It makes me remember we’re pretty drunk.
 When we get to the cabin, we ride right to the dock, throw off our clothes, and dive into the lake.
 I get him to race me about a quarter-mile from shore.
 We lay there floating and horsing around before racing back.
 The water sobers us up, at least we think so.

 Mrs. Watt calls us up to the house while we were drying off.